top of page

 Curved tree trunk with a stone breaked in three parts attached to it by green rope.

-The more Im outdoors, the more exposed I am to the nature of my eyesight, bits of it are confronting, because I become aware of my own timing and the increasing loss of resolution in the world I am able to see.
-While dancing, on an improvisation with other artists, I have notice that it is becoming more challenging to connect with what happens on space and therefor to offer contributions to the event.
-Mostly because I have been loosing visual references and cues much faster than before, making me feel lost, as if my perception of movement would get slower, and probably it is, since my periphery vision gets lower and movement perception has a lot to do with rod cells… Lately only physical touch, having the ground as a major reference that implies gravity and sky, seen to be giving me the necessary coordinates so to understand direction, or action.
+The more I am outdoors, the more exposed I am to the nature of my eyesight.
+Bits of it are confronting, because I become aware of my own timing and the increasing loss of resolution in the world I am able to see.
+While dancing, on an improvisation with other artists, I have noticed that it is becoming more challenging to connect with what happens on space and therefore to offer contributions to the event.
+Mostly because I have been loosing visual references and cues much faster than before, making me feel lost, as if my perception of movement would get slower, and probably it is, since my periphery vision gets lower and movement perception has a lot to do with rod cells...
+Lately only physical touch, having the ground as a major reference that implies gravity and sky, seems to be giving me the necessary coordinates so to understand direction, or action.
 Maybe being outdoors is a way of keep touching the world as an attempt of perpetuating its recognition to my senses, so I would never loose it, and never get lost for too long.

 RESEARCH2